genevievecurry/portfolio-23/content/_index.md

 Hello!
-I'm Genevieve, a passionate full-stack software engineer with a knack for creating seamless digital experiences.
-Whether it's developing robust back-end systems or crafting elegant front-end interfaces, I love to bring ideas to life through code.
+I'm Genevieve, a full-stack software engineer with a knack for problem soliving.
+Whether it's developing back-end systems or crafting front-end interfaces, I love to bring ideas to life through code.